f3-factory/F3com-data/plug-ins/main.md

 $img->render();
 ```

 This example generates a random image based on your desired TrueType font.
 The `fonts/` folder is a subfolder within application's `UI` path.
-The second parameter indicates the font size, and the third argument defines the number of hexadecimal characters to generate.
+The second parameter indicates the font size (a 2x magnification process is performed, i.e. a size of 16 will produce an image of around 32 pixels height), and the third parameter defines the number of hexadecimal characters to generate.

-The last argument represents an F3 variable name.
+The last parameter represents an F3 variable name.
 This is where F3 will store the string equivalent of the CAPTCHA image.
 To make the string reload-safe, we specified a session variable: `SESSION.captcha_code` which maps to `$_SESSION['captcha_code']`, which you can use later to verify whether the input element in the form submitted matches this string.

 ### Image Processing

 The image plugin also provides additional processing features for scale, crop and overlay images, or adjusting brightness, contrast and many more.
-Please have a look to the [Image Class API reference](/image/) for additional features description.
+Please have a look to the [Image Class API reference](/image) for additional features description.